flo3003/HF-CSAM/hfcsam/README.md

     with tf.Session() as sess:
         sess.run([loss, step])

 HF-CSAM has two hyper-parameters: dP and xi.
 The dP parameter the step size and can vary depending on the problem.
-In MNIST and CIFAR datasets dP is 0.05 < δP < 0.5 and  xi should be 0.5 < xi < 0.99 (the default value ``xi=0.99`` should work for most problems).
+In MNIST and CIFAR datasets dP is 0.05 < dP < 0.5 and  xi should be 0.5 < xi < 0.99 (the default value ``xi=0.99`` should work for most problems).

 ## Short Description of HF-CSAM